sparkfabrik/archlinux-ansible-provisioner/README.md

 I like to install Archlinux using SSH, you can use this guide: https://wiki.archlinux.org/title/Install_Arch_Linux_via_SSH

+Basically it is just `systemctl enable sshd && passwd`.

 #### Install ansible and git

 In order to use the provisioner we need to install `ansible` `git` and `make`, as we are going